2 Samuel 9: David and Mephibosheth (9:5–13)

-Saul's estate (verse 7) was a crown property, so it should belong to David after he became king, but at that time some may also be still the property of remaining members in Saul's house, including his children of concubines, relatives and the family of his daughters.
-Merab, Saul's oldest daughter, was with her husband, Adriel, in Meholah (1 Samuel 14:49; 18:17–19), whereas Michal, Saul's other daughter, resided with her husband, king David, in Jerusalem (2 Samuel 6:16–23), so some lands in other areas may have been maintained by caretakers, including Ziba.
+Saul's estate (verse 7) was royal property, so it should have belonged to David after he became king.
+However, at that time, some may still have belonged to remaining members of Saul's house, including his children of concubines, relatives, and his daughters' families.
+Merab, Saul's eldest daughter, was with her husband, Adriel, in Mehola, whereas Michal, Saul's other daughter, resided with her husband, King David, in Jerusalem.
+Therefore, some lands in other areas may have been maintained by caretakers, including Ziba.
 This could be how David's officials were able to trace Ziba.
 Now David could declare that all the estate should be given to Mephibosheth as Saul's sole legitimate heir.

 Verse 5

-Then King David sent and brought him out of the house of Machir the son of Ammiel, from Lo Debar.
+Then King David sent and brought him out of the house of Machir, the son of Ammiel, from Lo-debar.